pydata/xarray/design_notes/named_array_design_doc.md

 1. Document Xarray indexing rules
 2. Document use of .oindex and .vindex protocols
 3. Do we use `.mean` and `.nanmean` or `.mean(skipna=...)`?
-   * Default behavior in xarray-lite should mirror NumPy / the array API standard, not pandas.
+   * Default behavior in named-array should mirror NumPy / the array API standard, not pandas.
    * nanmean is not (yet) in the [array API](https://github.com/pydata/xarray/pull/7424#issuecomment-1373979208).
 There are a handful of other key functions (e.g., median) that are are also missing.
 I think that should be OK, as long as what we support is a strict superset of the array API.
 4. What methods need to be exposed on Variable?
     * `Variable.concat` classmethod: create two functions, one as the equivalent of `np.stack` and other for `np.concat`
     * `.rolling_window` and `.coarsen_reshape` ?
-    * `Xarray-lite.apply_ufunc`: used in astype, clip, quantile, isnull, notnull`
+    * `named-array.apply_ufunc`: used in astype, clip, quantile, isnull, notnull`

 #### methods to be preserved from xarray.Variable